-There are time limits for giving a third party insurance carrier notice.
-The Workers Comp adjuster may be absorbed into the Workers Compensation file and may have overlooked putting the third party carrier on notice.
+There are time limits for giving a third-party insurance carrier notice.
+The Workers Comp adjuster may be absorbed into the Workers Compensation file and may have overlooked putting the third-party carrier on notice.
 Any amounts recovered by your Workers Compensation carrier must be immediately entered into the file.
-Almost all Workers Comp adjusters do not have a background in Auto, Premises, General, or other type of liability coverages.
+Almost all Workers Comp adjusters do not have a background in Auto, Premises, General, or other types of liability coverages.

 There are quite a few tricks and traps in Subrogation.
 Remember, when the Workers Comp Adjuster’s lien is negotiated down, that is your money that is being lost.
 Not following the subrogation of your Workers Comp lien can ruin a great avenue to recover funds that will bring down your E-Mod.

 Subrogation is one area where I recommend that you use an adjusting expert.
 Subrogation can be very complicated and confusing even to the adjuster that is on the file.
 We have had to assist the Workers Comp adjuster on quite a few claims in recovering the funds from a third-party liability carrier.
 The largest one we have had so far is over $1 million.